 - A t-shirt’s softness will be indicated by the number of natural fibres used.
 This information can usually be found on the label.
-Obviously, you can just feel the t-shirt, but let it be known that the softness you feel in-store may diminish after a few washes.
+Obviously, you can just feel the t-shirt, but let it be known that a super soft t-shirt in-store may diminish after a few washes.

-- Those after quality should look out for 100% cotton tees, especially if you’re in the market for printed t-shirts, as the prints will tend to display better on them.
+- Those after quality should lookout for a 100% cotton tee, especially if you’re in the market for printed t-shirts, as the prints will tend to display better on them.

-- Bear in mind that 100% cotton doesn’t necessarily mean high quality as there is both low-end and high-end cotton; try to go for organic cotton, Supima cotton, cotton jersey, or slub cotton.
+- Bear in mind that a 100% cotton t-shirt doesn’t necessarily mean high quality as there is both low-end and high-end cotton; try to go for organic cotton, Supima cotton, cotton jersey, or slub cotton.

 Check The Weave